Mailboxes and mail service are provided to resident students of Lindenwood University.

 St. Charles, MO 63301

 This mail will be placed into the student’s mailbox.
 Letters are sorted by name into the correct boxes, so if you've had another box previously, any letters you receive will be forwarded to your current mailbox.

 Please empty your mailbox frequently.
 If your mailbox fills to the point that the box cannot hold it, any mail over two weeks old will be returned as undeliverable.

 Oversized letters may be treated as packages.
 These may be labeled as parcels, envelopes, or large envelopes.
 Like other packages, you will be notified via e-mail.

 Students who receive this class of mail should check their mailbox on a daily basis.
 The mailboxes are small and can only hold a small amount of mail; overflow mail is stored with oversize mail, and returned to sender after two weeks as undeliverable mail.

-Students are expected to know their mailbox combination and be able to operate the mailbox; we will provide assistance as needed, but are not available to check and open each student’s mailbox.
+You are expected to know your mailbox combination and to be able to operate the mailbox.
+We will provide assistance as needed, but are not available to check and open each student’s mailbox.